rgambord/c99-doc/doc/sections/18/index.rst

 Bibliography
 ------------

-#. ''The C Reference Manual'' by Dennis M. Ritchie, a version of which was published in The C Programming Language by Brian W. Kernighan and Dennis M. Ritchie, Prentice-Hall, Inc., (1978).
+#.
+"The C Reference Manual" by Dennis M. Ritchie, a version of which was published in The C Programming Language by Brian W. Kernighan and Dennis M. Ritchie, Prentice-Hall, Inc., (1978).
 Copyright owned by AT&T.
 #.
 1984 /usr/group Standard by the /usr/group Standards Committee, Santa Clara, California, USA, November 1984.
 #.
 ANSI X3/TR-1-82 (1982), American National Dictionary for Information Processing Systems, Information Processing Systems Technical Report.
 #.
 ANSI/IEEE 754-1985, American National Standard for Binary Floating-Point Arithmetic.